 Kate Fox – writer, performer and PhD student with the School of Performance and Cultural Industries – continues to treat listeners with her appearances on BBC radio.

 Currently in the third year of a practice-based PhD on class and gender in stand-up comedy, Kate is an active member of the live literature community, a regular speaker on panels and radio shows, and a writer of poems, stories and journalism.
-You can find out more her work on her website.
+Find out more about Kate’s work on her website.

-Kate is also something of a BBC Radio regular – her comedy series ‘The Price of Happiness’, which explores the clash between societal expectation and individual aspiration, is currently airing on Radio 4; you can listen to it here.
+Kate is also something of a BBC Radio regular – her comedy series ‘The Price of Happiness’, which explores the clash between societal expectation and individual aspiration, is aired on Radio 4.

-Outside of her regular series, Kate recently shared her poetry on Radio 4’s Woman’s Hour for the launch of Hull’s Women of the World Festival, and on Radio 5 Live for their examination of the Government’s spring budget – you can listen to the programmes here and here respectively.
+Outside of her regular series, Kate recently shared her poetry on Radio 4’s Woman’s Hour for the launch of Hull’s Women of the World Festival, and on Radio 5 Live for their examination of the Government’s spring budget.